kevinlu1248/pipelang/README.md

 # pipelang (in progress / proof of concept)
 Pipelines for large language models.
-Langchain wrapper for for extensibility, versatility, and transparency and without the complexity using functional components.
+Langchain wrapper for extensibility, versatility, and transparency and without the complexity using functional components.

-Ever try out Langchain and love the features and how everything works out of the box but simply find that there is little room for extensibility, and find it really difficult to modify?
+Ever try out Langchain and love the features and how everything works out of the box but find it a bit difficult to extend?
 Ever wonder how to modify the prompts for a map-reduce QA pipeline?
-Well that's how I felt and why I built Pipelang.
+That's why I built Pipelang.

-For the full story, check out "Story".

 ## Installation (doesn't work yet)